A laparoscopy is a surgical procedure that may be used to diagnose and treat various conditions, including endometriosis.

 - increased bleeding

 - increased pain at the site of the incision

 - unusual discharge at the site of the incision

-Laparoscopy is a surgical procedure used to diagnose endometriosis and treat symptoms such as pain.
+Laparoscopy is a surgical procedure used to diagnose conditions such as endometriosis and treat symptoms such as pain.
 In some cases, laparoscopy may improve your chances of getting pregnant.
 Complications are rare.
 Most women make a full recovery.

-Talk to your doctor to find out more about the risks and benefits of laparoscopic surgery.
+Talk with your doctor to find out more about the risks and benefits of laparoscopic surgery.